CS

 The GWM ORA starts from $31,990 before on-road costs, while the Kia K4 opens at $32,090.
 That makes the GWM ORA the more affordable entry point by $100.

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $35,189 and $35,299 respectively.
+Estimated driveaway prices sit around $34,990 for the GWM ORA and $33,490 for the Kia K4.

 The GWM ORA qualifies for FBT exemption as an electric vehicle, which can dramatically reduce the effective cost for novated lease buyers.
 The Kia K4, as a petrol model, does not qualify.